tchambard/take-home-test/README.md

 - Add `biomejs` configuration file to apply formatting same for rules on each developer environment.

+### 1. Analysis of the given codebase

+#### Identified tools:

+- `nx` for mono repo management
+- `bun` for dependency management
+- `drizzle` for ORM
+- `next.js` as web application development framework
+- `tailwind` for styling
+- `vercel` for front app deployment
+- `biomejs` for code formatter (no config set)
+- `eslint` for code linting (no config set)
+- `cypress` for end-to-end tests
+- `typescript` as main language

+#### Structure
+I have not so much to say about folder structure.
+I would probably not named `app` directory like that...

+#### Architecture

+API routes defined in `src/app/api/monitoring/route` should not manipulate db directly with drizzle.

+It is important to separate logic in different layers.

+Here I would have introduce a `src/services/monitoring/monitoring.ts` service file.

+The good point is that implemented pages are curretly server side rendered, which means connection to DB is not exposed on the browser (security point).

+#### Security

+- The POST route:

+We MUST add an authentication + authorization mechanism to protect the POST route in order to prevent anyone to create DB entries.

+We MUST add data validation to prevent any kind of attack (XSS for instance)

+- The GET route

+It could probably stay like that (without auth needed), but maybe we could add some limitation like rate limits for instance.

+#### Maintainability

+No tests at all.
+This is not acceptable.

+Unit tests, integration tests and end-to-end tests would ensure our code base is safe, robust, resilient and scalable.

+#### Code style

+ESlint rules are very important to force common practices in developers teams.
+At least biomejs (or prettier) formatter rules allows to prevent unexpected changes...

 ## Bugs branch changes

 1) fix homepage display using flex-wrap